East Somerville: History

-Most Salvadorans that reside in East Somerville come from Yucuaiquín, a municipality of La Unión Department of El Salvador.
+Most Salvadorans who reside in East Somerville come from Yucuaiquín, a municipality of La Unión Department of El Salvador.
 Yucuaiquinences came to East Somerville as early as the 1970s.
-The neighborhood was their destination of choice when they arrived to the United States, as a result of a friend or relative already living here.
+The neighborhood was their destination of choice when they arrived in the United States, as a result of a friend or relative already living here.
 As of the early 2000s Yucuaiquinences continue to arrive in East Somerville, but at a much lower rate than earlier years.
 As Yucuaiquinence immigration into East Somerville decreased, immigration from other Salvadoran municipalities (notably La Palma, Chalatenango and Metapán) have increased.